tocchan/guildhall/sdst/notes/profiling.md

       - `ProfileLogScope` object
       - `PROFILE_LOG_SCOPE` macro;

-- General Profiling Philosophy
+### Profiling Philosophy
   - Measure twice, cut once.
-  - Profile first to identify what is wrong, and proifle after to verify what you did *helped*
+  - Profile first to identify what is wrong, and profile after to verify what you did *helped*
-    - Don't check in something that made it worse - no matter how much work you put into it (this shoudl go wihtout saying)
+    - Don't check in something that made it worse (or possibly no change) - no matter how much work you put into it (this should go without saying).
+Usually optimized code is less clear than initial code - so unless you hace a demonstrable win, it is not worth it;
   - PCs/OSes have a lot of noise.
-Unless measure a large section of code (ie, loading scene), measure something as much as possible.
+Unless you measure a large section of code (ie, loading scene), measure something as much as possible.
 For example, instead of measuring a sqrt once and timing it, you run the code for 10s, and see how many times you could run sqrt;
     - That said, you want your profiling to reflect reality.
-Unit tests are a good start, but the optimizer may optimize out your test, or optimize thta use case.
+Unit tests are a good start, but the optimizer may optimize out your test, or optimize that use case.
+      - Extreme example - testing a tight loop, that the Release optimizer notices you don't use the result of, so it just optimizes out the loop (Pathing takes 0ms in release!
+I'm so good at my job!)
       - Extreme example - no use profiling your GetOrCreateTexture once the texture is already loaded.
 It is only the first spike that needs it;
   - NEVER ASSUME - same skill that can make you a good debugger will make you an excellent profiler
     - Go in assuming as little as possible - let the data tell you where to look
     - Once you make a change, measure to be sure you improved it
-    - Minimize optimization while coding something up the first time - you don't need to write optimized code all the time - but you should write optimizable code.
+    - Minimize optimization while coding something up the first time - you don't need to write optimized code all the time - but you should write *optimizable* code.
 This comes with practice!
       - Again, clean interfaces that ask simple questions help a lot with this!

-- Optimization Philosophy
+### Optimiztaion Philosophy
   - Macro/Algorithmic Optimization
     - Deals with the overall approach to a problem
       - Looping over every element -vs- looking at just a subset
-      - Searching a sorted vector (looping over the entire array vs divice and conquer)
+      - Searching a sorted vector (looping over the entire array vs divide and conquer)
     - O(n) wins
-      - Simplest version is using a more appropraite data structure; `std::map` instead of a `std::vector`
+      - Simplest version is using a more appropriate data structure; `std::map` instead of a `std::vector`, `std::vector` instead of `std::map`...
     - Usually requires system refactoring
       - Good interfaces can help with this!
   - Micro Programming
     - Good understanding of hardware/the machine to make the most of it
       - Being cache friendly
+        - 64-bytes - minimum memory pulled when accessing memory
+        - Cache-warm - memory you're accessing is already in cache (usually L1 or L2)
+        - Cache-Local - memory you're accessing is nearby previously accessed memory
+        - Cache-miss - memory you want is not in cache and needs to be pulled
       - Pipelining properly
       - Just doing less work;
     - Usually gives "order of magnitude" or scalar wins